 You can find this slice of heaven in the Big Basin National Park.
 Take the well-marked spur trail downhill, cross the road, and walk down a few steps to the viewing platform.
 Beside the platform, Sempervirens Creek falls over a 10-foot-high ledge and into a deep pool in a little sanctuary grotto.

 9. Basin Falls

-Uvas Canyon County Park in Morgan Hill is home to this 20 foot cascading waterfall.
-An easy trek to this place is just what the doctor ordered.
-Oh, and a lazy day to go right along with it.
+Uvas Canyon County Park in Morgan Hill is home to this 20-foot cascading waterfall.
+An easy trek to this place is just what the doctor ordered for the perfect day – oh, and a lazy day, at that!

 10. Alamere Falls

 This 40-foot waterfall can be found on the bluffs of Point Reyes.
 One of the most amazing beach waterfalls in Northern California, it’s a no-brainer of a bucket list trip.
 When are you going?

 Once you’ve tackled these no-hike waterfalls in NorCal, take a peek at these 15 Northern California waterfalls that require a longer hike to access — but are worth it!
 Put a few down on your calendar.
 Life is short – go for it!
 You will never regret it adventuring while you can.

 What are some interesting natural wonders in Northern California?

 Northern California is filled to the brim with fascinating places to explore.
 Our most famous natural wonder is, of course, the legendary Redwood Forest.
 It’s not every day you encounter tress so enormous that you can literally drive a car through some of them.
 The McCloud River is home to plenty of stunning natural waterfalls that are perfect for photographers and nature lovers alike.